Michele Fiore: Statement about wanting to shoot Syrian refugees herself

-2016 holiday photo

-In December 2015, Fiore sent her constituents a 2016 calendar that included a family Christmas portrait under the month of December featuring her immediate family all holding guns, and her grandchildren, one of whom was holding what appeared to be a handgun.
-The photo went viral on Facebook and drew criticism for depicting a small child holding a weapon.

 IRS investigation

 In December 2014, it was reported that the Internal Revenue Service (IRS) had filed dozens of tax liens totaling about $1 million against Fiore and her home healthcare businesses, Always There 4 You and Always There Personal Care.
 The liens against the businesses involved unpaid employee payroll taxes.
 In response, Fiore stated, "I am one hundred percent in compliance with IRS, period."
 Fiore blamed her ex-husband, who at one time acted as her accountant, and a former employee who stole from her while at the same time sent fraudulent documents to her current accountant to hide the embezzlement.

 The fallout from her issues with the IRS led to her being removed as majority leader and chair of the Assembly Taxation Committee.
-Fiore was reinstated to her former position less than 24 hours after her removal.
 It was reported that she reacted to the removal by saying there was a war on women in the Assembly Republican Caucus.
 "It was a total misquote," Fiore said.
 "Nevada Republicans are not waging a war on women.
 We have a group in our caucus that are waging a war on conservatives."